-Course Coordinator: Paul Ponomarev 1998-99
+Course Coordinator: Paul Ponomarev 1999-2000

 Mathematics 075 or 104, or Course Code L, M, N or R on Math Placement Test.
-105N open only to Rank 4 and GRD EDU students, and to students who've applied to GRD EDU.

 Development of basic ideas of arithmetic, algebra, and geometry as appropriate for elementary school teachers.

 To develop an appreciation of, and basic competency in, the use of analytical thought in the development of a cohesive body of useful mathematical knowledge, with special emphasis on topics encountered in the elementary school mathematics program.
 Math 105 deals with topics encountered in grades K - 4, and in particular introduces the whole number system, geometry, and combinatorial counting techniques.
 Math 106 introduces rational numbers and integers, congruent and similar triangles, and probability.